mabrains/Analog_blocks/Analog_Blocks/Bandgap/Netlists/Design/README.md

 Specification    | Achieved
 -----------------| ------------------------------------
-Reference output |              1.12v
+Reference output |              1.11v
-Temp. variation  | 8mv over T from -40 deg to 125 deg
+Temp. variation  | 2mv over T from 0 deg to 85 deg
-Supply variation | 3mv  over VDD from 2v to 2.4v
+Supply variation | less than 1mv  over VDD from 2v to 2.4v